christian-posta/activemq-apollo-java-port/readme.md

 using a radically different threading and message dispatching [architecture](documentation/architecture.html).

-In it’s current incarnation, Apollo only supports the STOMP protocol but just like the original ActiveMQ, it’s been designed to be a multi protocol broker.
-In future versions it should get OpenWire support so it can be compatible with ActiveMQ 5.x JMS clients.
+In this particular incarnation, we try to port the original Scala code to Java.

 ## Features